najens/movie_trailer_website/README.md

 # movie_trailer_website

 movie_trailer_website is a python project that uses class objects to create a movie trailer website.
-When you run the code, it will create an html page with movie information that will open in your browser.
+When you run the program, it will create an html page with movie information that will open in your browser.
 In the webpage, you can read movie details and play a trailer by clicking on a movie container.

 ## Software Requirements